mishraak/Websocket-Demo/README.md

 # Websocket Demo

+In this demo, the client (html form) is communicating with the server (nodejs) using Websocket connection which is identified by
+'ws://' in the URL, instead of usual 'http://'.

-## FOR DEMO PURPOSE ONLY, install 'ws' globally using command 'npm i -g ws' & create a symlink using 'npm link ws'
+FOR DEMO PURPOSE ONLY, install 'ws' globally using command 'npm i -g ws' & create a symlink using 'npm link ws'

-## Start node server using node server.js
+Start node server using node server.js

-## Load index.html on browser
+Load index.html on browser

+Check for any error on the browser console as well as node server stdout

+Send message from the index.html and see it printed on the node terminal